 - ✓ The order confirmation is available to you or you have access to the electronic product ID of your gear unit. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area - 2.
 Select the Predictive Maintenance wizard. - 3.
 Click Configure Predictive Maintenance (local). - ⇒ The Configure Predictive Maintenance (local) dialog box opens. - 4.
-Click Proxy settings. - ⇒ The Proxy settings dialog box opens. - 5.
-Select the desired option for the proxy setting.
+Select the series of your gear unit. - 5.
+Select the size of your gear unit. - 6.
+Then select your gear unit from the list. - 7.
+Confirm with OK. - 8.
+Repeat the steps for the 2nd axis (only for double-axis controllers). - ⇒ You have activated Predictive Maintenance manually.